the mental load of motherhood

 You deserve a Christmas that honours your capacity, not everyone else’s demands.

-This guide is my gift to you – a practical, compassionate support system for the season every new mama finds overwhelming.
+This guide is my gift to you… a simple, compassionate support system for a season that overwhelms so many new mamas.

-support for the mental load of motherhood no one sees
+support for the mental load no one sees

-If motherhood had a soundtrack during December, it would be a loop of quiet self-criticism:
+If motherhood had a soundtrack in December, it would be a quiet loop of self-criticism:

 “Am I doing enough?”